civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-08-welcome-to-the-pride-on-podcast.md

 - [RadioPublic](https://radiopublic.com/prideon-from-the-civil-service-lg-WDa9pw)
 - [RSS](https://anchor.fm/s/239df864/podcast/rss)

+## Listen to the trailer

+Listen to the trailer for the PrideON podcast using the embedded player below.

+<iframe src="https://anchor.fm/civilservicelgbt/embed/episodes/Welcome-to-the-PrideON-Podcast-ef20c7" height="102px" width="400px" frameborder="0" scrolling="no"></iframe>

 ## Be a guest on the podcast

 We'd like to keep this podcast going for as long as possible and we're still looking for more guests.